LTUC/amman-dotnet-401d2/Curriculum/Class02/facilitator/Resources/UnitTests.md

 test the expected value against the actual value.
 If the expected and actual match, the test is a pass.

 One thing to note with unit tests is that even a expected failure of a condition, is still a failed test.
 You must structure your tests so that it will always complete as a "green" test.

+## Demo

+Incrementally build out your code following the Red/Green/Refactor technique.
+Start with Facts, then after a while workign with facts and following TDD, then show the students Theories and how they can make the process go a bit quicker when we have paramterized data.

+Your final code should look like so:

 ## Example Fizzbuzz Tests